aredda/trailblazer-wizard/README.md

     app/concepts/user/admin/operation/index.rb

+## Configuration

+To change the base directory `app/concepts`, or maybe pluralize concept directories, or even use alternative concept type names... there is the possibility to apply these tweaks by creating an initializer:

+    # config/initializers/trailblazer_wizard.rb

+    Wizard.configure do |config|
+        config.base_directory = "example/example"
+        config.puralize = true
+        config.alt_types = {
+            form: :contract,
+            view: 'representable'
+        }
+    end

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/aredda/trailblazer-wizard.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/wizard/blob/main/CODE_OF_CONDUCT.md).